Coventry Building Society Arena: Before Wasps' relocation

-On 22 April 2007, the arena hosted its first ever rugby union match when Northampton Saints hosted Wasps (then known as London Wasps in an all-English Heineken Cup Semi-Final affair.
-16,186 fans saw Saints Captain Bruce Reihana score the first ever try at the stadium but the London Wasps came from behind to win 30–13 to secure a place in the final.
+On 22 April 2007, the arena hosted its first ever rugby union match when Northampton Saints hosted Wasps (then known as London Wasps in an all-English Heineken Cup semi-final.
+16,186 fans saw Saints captain Bruce Reihana score the first ever try at the stadium but the London Wasps came from behind to win 13-30 to secure a place in the final.

 London Wasps again played at the arena, this time hosting Irish side Munster on 10 November 2007 in a Heineken Cup fixture.
 Wasps narrowly won 24–23.
-The stadium hosted another Heienken Cup semi-final in the same season when Saracens chose it as their venue to play Munster.
-It was a close encounter that saw Munster win by two points with a score of 18–16.
+The stadium hosted another Heineken Cup semi-final in the same season when Saracens chose it as their venue to play Munster.
+It was a close encounter that saw Munster win by two points with a score of 16-18.

 On 28 March 2009, the arena hosted the EDF Energy Cup semi-finals.
 The first semi-final saw Gloucester beat their Welsh opponents Ospreys with a score of 17–0.
 A total of 26,744 people turned up with them also witnessing Cardiff Blues beat Northampton Saints 11–5.

 The arena was one of several venues that put in a bid to host Rugby World Cup matches in 2015 as England were announced as hosts on 28 July 2009.
 However, the venue was unsuccessful in their bid with Villa Park and the Leicester City Stadium becoming the chosen venues within the Midlands to host tournament matches.